er-arcadio/technical_skills_curriculum/BigO_Lab/README.md

     sum_of(20)
     ```
-    - How many lines of code will likely be run?
+    - What is the most number of times any one line will be run?
     - As n grows, how will the number of run lines change?

-3. If the number of lines run is consistent or independent of the data inputted, it has an order of 1, or _O(1)_.
+4. If the number of lines run is consistent or independent of the data inputted, it has an order of 1, or _O(1)_.

-4. What would your intuition tell you about the following code?
+5. What would your intuition tell you about the following code?
     ```py
     def get_pairs(students):
         pairs = []